Serial Port and General-Purpose I/O Lines

-The EM500 has eight general-purpose I/O lines GPIO0-7 grouped into a single 8-bit GPIO port P0, plus one serial port.
+The EM500 has eight general-purpose I/O (GPIO) lines GPIO0~GPIO7 grouped into a single 8-bit GPIO port, plus one serial port.

-GPIO0 and GPIO1 lines double as interrupt inputs INT0 and INT1.
+GPIO0 and GPIO1 double as interrupt inputs INT0 and INT1.

 The serial port has four I/O lines: RX, TX, CTS, and RTS.
-TX and RX lines belong exclusively to the serial port and are separate from the GPIO lines.
-CTS and RTS lines do not exist independently.
-Rather, either GPIO0/INT0 or GPIO1/INT1 can be selected to serve as the CTS line, while any of the GPIO0-7 lines can be selected to serve as the RTS line.
+The TX and RX lines belong exclusively to the serial port and are separate from the GPIO lines.
+The CTS and RTS lines do not exist independently.
+Rather, either GPIO0/INT0 or GPIO1/INT1 can be selected to serve as the CTS line, while any of the GPIO0~GPIO7 can be selected to serve as the RTS line.

 The serial port of the EM500 can work in one of the three modes: UART, Wiegand, or clock/data.
 TX, RX, CTS, and CTS lines have different names and functions in the Wiegand and clock/data modes.
-Serial port operation is described in detail in the documentation for the serial (ser.) object found inside the TIDE, TiOS, Tibbo BASIC, and Tibbo C Manual.
-Additionally, see the Platform-dependent Programming Information section inside the EM500 platform documentation (same manual).
+Serial port operation is described in detail in the documentation for the ser. object.
+Additionally, see the EM500 platform documentation.

-In total, the EM500 has ten I/O lines (GPIO0-7, TX, RX).
-The simplified structure of one such I/O line is shown on the circuit diagram below.
+In total, the EM500 has ten I/O lines (GPIO0~GPIO7, TX, RX).
+The simplified structure of one such I/O line is shown in the circuit diagram below.
 All lines are "quasi-bidirectional" and can be viewed as open collector outputs with weak pull-up resistors.
 There is no explicit direction control.
-To "measure" an external signal applied to a GPIO line, set this line to HIGH first, then read the state of the pin.
+To "measure" an external signal applied to a GPIO line, first set the line to HIGH, then read the state of the pin.
 It is OK to drive the pin LOW externally when the pin outputs HIGH internally.